 One of the many lessons this year has taught us is a renewed appreciation for life’s little essentials.
 It’s always good to feel clean and refreshed but the humble shower is less about removing the daily grime these days and more about 10 minutes of relative calm and relaxation in a stressful world.
 Washing away the day has become more about self care than sanitation, especially with less frequent holidays, massages and therapies.

-Whether you call it body wash or shower gel, the liquid-gel has become an omnipresent part of the modern gentleman’s grooming routine, alongside other essentials such as a face wash and razor.
-Traditionally a mixture of water and cleansing agents with added fragrance, it’s important to note that body-specific shower gels shouldn’t be used on the face or hair.
-Instead, opt for a specialist face wash and haircare products designed for more delicate facial skin and the unique needs of hair, respectively.
+Whether you call it the body wash or shower gel, the liquid-gel has become an omnipresent part of the modern gentleman’s grooming routine, alongside other essentials such as a cleansing face wash and regenerative eye cream.

 The choice of shower gels for men is of course endless, but what makes a good body wash?
 Nearly all shower gels on the market today are pH-balanced.
 Why is this important?
 A poorly-balanced skin pH can result in wrinkles, inflammation, sensitivity and even acne, as a result of a disrupted skin barrier (also known as the acid mantle).